mwburgoyne/pyResToolbox/README.rst

 A collection of Reservoir Engineering Utilities
 -----------------------------

-This set of functions focuses on those that the author uses often while creating programmatic solutions.
+This set of functions focuses on those that the author uses often while crafting programming solutions.
 These are the scripts that are often copy/pasted from previous work - sometimes slightly modified - resulting in a trail of slightly different versions over the years.
-Some attempt has been made here to make this implementation flexible enough such that it can be relied as-is going forward.
+Some attempt has been made here to make this implementation flexible enough such that it can be relied on as-is going forward.

 Includes functions to perform simple calculations including;